KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/lab_notes/Leaf_OM_Content_Flux_Experiment_30May2014.md

     4		9	     27.0792		   27.0837
     5	       	10	     29.7503		   29.7544

-*Data was collected on 3 June 2014
+*Leaves were ashed on 3 June 2014

 Ashing notes:
 	-Date: 3 June 2014